zennit-io/hermann-gmeiner/README.md

+# WELCOME TO THE "HERMANN GMEINER" VOCATIONAL SCHOOL WEBSITE GITHUB MONOREPO

 This is the README file for the website of the "Hermann Gmeiner" Vocational School in Tirana, Albania

 ## About the school